MicrosoftDocs/win32/desktop-src/TSF/text-services-framework.md

 ## Purpose

-Microsoft Windows Text Services Framework (TSF) is a system service available as a redistributable for Windows 2000.
+Microsoft Windows Text Services Framework (TSF) is a system service available as a redistributable for Windows.
 TSF provides a simple and scalable framework for the delivery of advanced text input and natural language technologies.
 TSF can be enabled in applications, or as a TSF text service.
 A TSF text service provides multilingual support and delivers text services such as keyboard processors, handwriting recognition, and speech recognition.

 ## Where applicable